A steady flow of roofing leads is the holy grail for roofing contractors.

 - success meant more than 229 leads in 30 days.

 - failure meant less than 229 leads in 30 days.

-With expectations set for both parties, we got to work and started setting up their PPC campaigns and structured them to maximize their marketing budget right out of the gate.
+With expectations set for both parties, we got to work and started setting up their PPC campaigns.

 Here’s where things get both interesting and complicated…

 MRC had 2 main service offerings (metal roof installation and window replacement) which they sold in 3 states.

 As a result, they also had a different website for each service and state combination to better serve their customers.
 This was a good strategy to help with organic search engine rankings).